ludavid15/notes/engineering/_posts/2022-12-10-satellites.md

 Why do orbits need to be maintained?
 Well, atmospheric drag for one.
 But also the Earth isn't perfectly spherical and this causes orbits to drift over time (called precession).
 </p>

 Depending on your design, propulsion thrusters are usually classified in two ways: either as primary thrusters, which provide delta-V, or as attitude control thrusters.
 The latter needs less thrust, but are used more, so a higher specific impulse would be good.
+The efficiency and demands on your propulsion system will dictate the amount of propellent that needs to be carried.
+The weight of propellant will make up a significant piece of your mass budget.

 ### Attitude Control